PostHog/posthog.com/contents/careers/index.md

 **Application** - we aim to get back to you within 2 working days, but please bear with us in case it takes a bit longer.

 **[Culture interview](/handbook/people/hiring-process#interview-1---culture-with-eltje) with Eltje, our People and Talent Lead.**
-  The video call is going to take 30 minutes and the goal is to ensure you will be a great cultural addition to the team and of course to answer any questions you   might have about PostHog or the role.
+  The video call will take 30 minutes, and the goal is to ensure you will be a great cultural addition to the team and, of course, to answer any questions you might have about PostHog or the role.

 **[Technical interview](/handbook/people/hiring-process#interview-2---technical)** with the [hiring team](/handbook/company/team).
   This is usually 2 PostHog team members spending 45-60 minutes with the candidate.
 This interview will focus on the skills needed to fill the role.

 **[PostHog SuperDay](/handbook/people/hiring-process#posthog-superday)** - this is a *paid* day of working with us, which we will fit around your schedule.

   Getting hired by us is extremely challenging, and this will be a big day.
-However, our team are going to work hard to make you successful - we want you to         succeed.
+However, our team is going to work hard to make you successful - we want you to succeed.
 You'll need to be fully engaged with a steady supply of tea, coffee, and biscuits.

   We'll set you up with a Slack support channel with several of [our core team](handbook/company/team).
 We'll give you a variety of tasks to work on.
-We are         looking for your ability to iterate, to get things live, to learn, to take initiative, and to prioritize.
+We are looking for your ability to iterate, get things live, learn, take initiative, and prioritize.

   This way, you'll get a chance to see how we work, and we'll get a chance to see how you get on during the equivalent of a very busy day.
 And you'll be getting paid, of course.

 **Offer** Hooray!
-We will send you an offer letter outlining all the details of the offer and if you choose to accept, we will kickstart the onboarding process!
+We will send you an offer letter outlining all the details of the offer, and if you choose to accept, we will kickstart the onboarding process!

 ## Benefits